Tuesday, 1 April 2008

 MUSIC AND ARTS: Adams played the flute as a hobby.
 He enjoyed classical music, especially Mozart and Haydn and appreciated painting and sculpture, especially Greek and Roman art.
 He visited museums and galleries in Europe.

-SCIENCE AND MATHS: Interested in science and maths. he studied astronomy, chemistry, geography, geology and navigation.
-Adams owned a telescope, a microscope, a sextant, and a compass.
-He calculated eclipses, tides, and distances.
+SCIENCE AND MATHS: Interested in science and maths.
+Adams studied astronomy, chemistry, geography, geology and navigation.
+He owned a telescope and a microscope, a sextant, and a compass. and calculated eclipses, tides, and distances.
 Adams corresponded with scientists such as Benjamin Rush, Thomas Jefferson, and Alexander von Humboldt

 SCANDAL: Adams was accused of making a "corrupt bargain" with Henry Clay to win the presidency in 1824 and criticized for his unpopular policies such as the Tariff of 1828.
 He was attacked for his opposition to slavery by pro-slavery politicians, involved in the Amistad case as a lawyer for the African captives and censured by the House of Representatives for presenting anti-slavery petitions.